 Before the flood I was seeing several Whitetail Bucks in different stages of antler growth.
 I counted eight in one bachelor group.
 I couldn’t get the photo I wanted because of the light or the distance.

-I first saw this large 8 point Whitetail Buck in a cornfield at the Sequoyah National Wildlife Refuge in Oklahoma (Moody Ramp Road).
-The corn stalks were high, so I couldn’t get a photo of the Buck while it was in the field.
-I did see another Buck and it came out to the edge of the cornfield, and I was able to get a few photos of it.
-I had an idea of where the larger Buck would go after it left the cornfield, so I drove over to this area and waited.
-About 15 minutes later I saw this large 8 point Buck coming from the cornfield, and I was able to get this photo.
+I first saw this large 8 point Whitetail Buck in a cornfield at the Sequoyah National Wildlife Refuge in Oklahoma.
+This cornfield was overhead high so I couldn’t get a photo of the Buck.
+I saw another Buck, and it came out to the edge of the same cornfield and I could get a few photos of it.
+I knew where the larger Buck would go after it left the cornfield so I drove over to this area and waited.
+About 15 minutes later I saw this large 8 point Buck coming from the cornfield and I got the below photo.

-If you look closely at my photo you will see a large horsefly on the back of the Buck.
+If you look closely at my photo, you will see a large horsefly on the back of the Buck.
 The horseflies in this area are huge.
-You can also see that this Buck has a couple of smaller tines at the base of the right antler.
+You can also see that this Buck has two smaller tines at the base of the right antler.